ppy/osu-wiki/wiki/Beatmap_information/en.md

 The game mode icons are coloured according to the [star rating colour spectrum](/wiki/Beatmap/Difficulty#difficulty-and-star-rating).
 Selecting a difficulty will update the statistics on the page accordingly.

-Below the current difficulty's name, mapper and star rating are the beatmap's total play count, favourite count — and nomination count if the beatmap is in the [Pending](/wiki/Beatmap/Category#wip-and-pending) category.
-When hovering over the favourite count, up to 50 avatars of users favouriting this beatmap will be displayed.
+Below the current difficulty's name, mapper and star rating are some statistics about the beatmap, including the play count, favourite count and nomination count (where [applicable](/wiki/Beatmap/Category#wip-and-pending)).
+When hovering over the favourite count, up to 50 avatars of users favouriting the beatmap will be displayed.

 Beneath these numbers, the title and artist are displayed.
 Clicking them will automatically search for other beatmaps with the exact same song title or artist.

-The name of the host mapper and guest mappers can be clicked to view their profile.
+The names of the host mapper and guest mappers can be clicked to view their profiles.

 Further below, the following action buttons may be present, arranged from left to right: